KevinFernandesDev/ReaCS/README.md

 ✅ Guardrails by design

-✅ Close to zero boilerplate

 ✅ Transparent zero setup

+✅ Minimal boilerplate (compared to INotifyPropertyChanged for example)

 ✅ No inheritance promoted (Reactive SO data-driven architecture)